miku-gg/miku/docs/src/guides/run-live.md

 ---
-label: LLaMA demo
+label: Live demo
 icon: container
 order: 2000
 ---

-# LLaMA demo
+# Live demo

 You can interact with bots by using the [text-generation-webui](https://github.com/oobabooga/text-generation-webui) locally.

-[https://llama.miku.gg](https://llama.miku.gg) your browser to go to the LLaMA demo.
+[https://bots.miku.gg](https://bots.miku.gg) your browser to go to the LLaMA demo.

 ## Instructions